mojo8787/Blendo/info.md

 #### Relationship to AWS Amplify
 - **Data Models**: Represents a similar use case to `ContactInquiry` for collecting user input.
-- **Backend Interaction**: Demonstrates frontend-to-backend data submission.
+- **Backend Interaction**: Demonstrates frontend-to-backend data submission using AWS Amplify's API client.
+The form data is submitted to the `ContactInquiry` model in the backend using the `generateClient` function from `@aws-amplify/api`, configured with IAM authentication.

 ## Overall Relationship